seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I did not see him since.

 **CLEOPATRA**
-See where he is, who’s with him, what he does:
+See where he is, who's with him, what he does:
 I did not send you: if you find him sad,
 Say I am dancing; if in mirth, report
 That I am sudden sick: quick, and return.